mechmotum/skijumpdesign/docs/build-jump.rst

 The equivalent fall height of the landing surface can be recalculated at constant intervals relative to the provided takeoff point or start of the surface.
-This is best used to analyze a measured landing surface.
+This is best used to analyze a measured landing surface and explained in :ref:`analyze-jump <analyze-jump>`.

 .. plot::
    :include-source: True